nachikethinge01/hakancangunerli/README.md

 <br>
 <br>
-💻 I'm currently a student at the University of Georgia, studying Computer Science.
-I'm planning to graduate a semester early compared to my peers, but I'm not sure if I'll be able to do that.
-I'm currently a candidate for the Masters of Science in Computer Science combined program at the University of Georgia.
+💻 I'm currently a student at the Georgia Institute of Technology, studying Computer Science.
+I'm planning to graduate a semester early compared to my peers, but I'm not sure if I'll be able to do that given this is my third college transfer in the past 2 years.

 <div align=left>